melkypie/resource-packs/README.md

 # High detail

 This pack is meant to thematically go with the 'high detail menu' option in the base client's Interface Styles plugin, with a few personal touches added.
+If you have any questions or suggestions, feel free to hit me on twtiter I'm @6cythe :)

 Screenshots